FriendsOfCake/crud/docs/actions.rst

 ------------

 Only the code that you would normally have in your controller is left now.

-While these 3 lines seem simple, and the whole Crud implementation a bit overkill at first, the true power of this setup will be obvious when your application grow and the requirements increase.
+While these 3 lines seem simple, and the whole Crud implementation a bit overkill at first, the true power of this setup will be clear when your application grow and the requirements increase.

 .. literalinclude:: _code/action_index.php